 The third type of multiplexing, multiple bottle compositing, is accessible through the extended programming mode.
 Multiple bottle compositing places more than one sample volume into more than one bottle.
 At each sample event, a sample volume is placed in several bottles, in sets of up 24 bottles.
 Multiple bottle compositing combines bottles-per-samples multiplexing and samples-per-bottle multiplexing; it is applicable to situations where you need a series of identical sets of samples.
-Multiple bottle compositing can also be used when you need to acquire a series of larger volume composite samples by taking a number of smaller samples and distributing them over several bottles.
+Multiple bottle compositing can be used when you need to acquire a series of larger volume composite samples by taking a number of smaller samples and distributing them over several bottles.

 In the extended programming mode, you can switch multiplexed bottles or bottle sets after a programmed number of samples have been deposited or after a programmed period of time has elapsed.
 Both methods can be used with either time-paced or flow-paced routines.
 By specifying the number of samples to be deposited, you can control the volume of each bottle precisely.

-By specifying the sets be switched after specific time periods, you can control the time frame for a series of sample volumes.
+By specifying the sets to be switched after specific time periods, you can control the time frame for a series of sample volumes.
 This is especially useful for flow-paced sampling.
-Although the flow-rate may vary, each bottle or bottle set represents a fixed time period.
+Although the flow rate may vary, each bottle or bottle set represents a fixed time period.

-1.2.3 Storm Sampling The 3700FR Sampler's storm capabilities are ideal for monitoring storm water runoff.
+1.2.3 Storm Sampling

+The 3700R Sampler's storm capabilities are ideal for monitoring storm water runoff.
 The sampler allows you to divide the bottles into two groups.
 The first group of bottles is normally reserved for a first flush grab sample.

 The second bottle group receives the flow weighted composite samples.
 Samples can be distributed in either group sequentially or in any of the three types of multiplexing.

-Three bottle configurations are available for STORM sampling: the standard 24-bottle configuration with either 1000 or 350 ml bottles, a 12 bottle configuration containing 1 quart (950 ml) glass bottles, and a 4 bottle configuration with 1 gallon (3800 ml) glass bottles.
+Four bottle configurations are available for STORM sampling: the standard 24 bottle configuration with either 1000 ml plastic or 350 ml glass bottles, an 8 bottle configuration with either 2 liter plastic bottles or 1.8 liter glass bottles, a 4 bottle configuration with either 2.5 gallon glass or 2 gallon plastic bottles, and a 2 bottle configuration with 2.5 gallon plastic or glass bottles.
+(Call the factory for 4 bottle configuration.)

-STORM sampling takes full advantage of the sampler enable programming available through the Teledyne Flow Meters and the Flowlink® software.
-You can program the flow meter to monitor the flow stream for "storm" conditions- a specific amount of rainfall, for example - and enable the sampler when it detects those conditions.
+STORM sampling takes full advantage of the sampler enable programming available through the Teledyne Isco 4200 Series Flow Meters, 4100 Series Flow Loggers, and Flowlink® software.
+(This manual collectively refers to the 4200 Series Flow Meters and the 4100 Series Flow Loggers as "Isco Flow Meters.")
+You can program the flow meter or flow logger to monitor the flow stream for "storm" conditions- a specific amount of rainfall, for example- and enable the sampler when it detects those conditions.

-1.2.4 Accurate Sample VolumesThe sampler can be programmed to take sample volumes of 10 to 9990 milliliters.
-Equipped with the patented LD90 (Patent 5,125,801) liquid presence detector, the 3700 Sampler delivers accurate, repeatable sample volumes in changing head conditions.
+1.2.4 Accurate Sample Volumes

+The sampler can be programmed to take sample volumes of 10 to 9990 milliliters.
+Equipped with the patented LD90 liquid presence detector, the 3700R Sampler delivers accurate, repeatable sample volumes in changing head conditions.
 The LD90 is a non-wetted liquid presence detector.
-It detects virtually any pumpable liquid and because it is non-wetted; sample conductivity, viscosity, temperature, and composition do not affect detection.
+It detects virtually any pumpable liquid, and, because it is non-wetted, sample conductivity, viscosity, temperature, and composition do not affect detection.
 Although it is not normally necessary, samples can be calibrated, if desired.